 10 Conclusions and Proposed Next Steps

 The Technical Report provides a full characterization framework for video codecs in the context of 5G services.
-This framework permits to evaluate the performance of existing 3GPP codecs, and also permits to identify benefits of potential new codecs.
+This framework permits the evaluation of the performance of existing 3GPP codecs, and also permits the identification of potential benefits of new codecs.

 The framework fulfils the following aspects:

 A comprehensive set of scenarios relevant to 3GPP services is described in clause 6.
-For each scenario the anchor(s), the version of the reference software for the anchor(s) and their configuration(s) are defined.
+For each scenario the anchor(s), the version of the reference software for the anchor(s), and their configuration(s) are defined.

 A set of reference sequences is identified per scenario and each sequence is described in more details in Annex C.